Zenvi/DAN-2018/Readme.md

    Which leads to the following questions:

 2. **Q:** Can the value of Mk-MMD be negative?
 If yes, what does it mean when Mk-MMD is negative?

+   **Ps:** If you set the `non_linear` parameter in `class Args:` to be `True` (which means you don't use the linear-time unbiased estimate of Mk-MMD, and you use the complete empirical version), the value of Mk-MMD will not be negative anymore.

    **A:** According to the empirical estimate of Mk-MMD: